mrnugget/monkeylang/content/_index.md

 {{< /monkey-implementation >}}

 {{< monkey-implementation "Flipez" "rocket-lang" "Go">}}
-Object object-oriented variant inspired by Ruby.
+Object-oriented variant inspired by Ruby.
 It offers "everything is an object", networking, JSON and more!
 {{< /monkey-implementation >}}

 </ul>